Trend and Outcome Analysis

 - Provides a sense of security for the patient and patient's family knowing that somebody is watching over their health every day.

-- Provides care based on a patient needs in addition to a nurse's visit schedule.
+- Provides care based on a patient's needs in addition to a nurse's visit schedule.

 - Assists doctors in managing medication and diet by reviewing data trends.

-- Daily use of Telemonitoring devices can catch medical irregularities to prevent a possibly rehospitalization.
+- Catch's medical irregularities by daily use of Telemonitoring devices to prevent rehospitalization.

 What Disease States Benefit from Telemonitoring?

 Telemonitoring technology enables caregivers to monitor and assess a patient's condition from a remote location.
 The telemonitor transmits a patient's vital signs via cell towers from their home to a central computer station where a Registered Nurse monitors the data.
 HRS works very closely with the patients of hospitals, skilled nursing facilities and health clinics in developing on-site programs for using telemonitoring devices to decrease re-admissions.